SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    The # of block transfers of indexed nested-loop join will be much less than the one in block nested-loop join, but using index would cause more seeks.

 ## 15.5.4 Merge Join

+1. The merge-join algorithm (which is also called sort-merge-join) can be used to compute

+   1. equi-join
+   2. natural join

+   > Nested-loop join and block nested-loop join support any joins regardless of
+   > their join condition.
+Indexed nested-loop join can be used if an index can
+   > be used on the join condition.
+   >
+   > QUES: I kinda think that some kinds of non-equi join can also be supported,
+   > e.g.:
+   >
+   > ```sql
+   > SELECT * FROM students JOIN takes ON students.score < takes.core;
+   > ```

+   The process of merge join is similar to the **merge stage** of the external sort-merge.

+2.

 ### 15.5.4.1 Merge Join Algorithm
 ### 15.5.4.2 Cost Analysis
 ### 15.5.4.3 Hyprid Merge Join